 Facebook: Rochford Street Review

 Rochford Street Review is published by Rochford Press.
-During the 1980’s Rochford Street Press published five issues of P76 literary magazine together with books by Les Wicks, Dipti Saravanamuttu and Mark Roberts.
+Since the 1980’s Rochford Street Press published seven issues of P76 literary magazine together with books by Les Wicks, Dipti Saravanamuttu and Mark Roberts.
 See https://rochfordpress.com/

 Please note – the views published in Rochford Street Review reflect the views of the reviewer and do not necessarily reflect the views of the editors.